anikenskywalker99/hack5-group6-comp2230/PROJECT_DOCUMENTATION.md

 ### Name 1: Aniken Wiens Shepherd

--   Worked on [specific elements] of the webpage.
+-   Worked on the JavaScript file of the webpage.

 ### Name 2: Gurmandeep Kaur

--   Was responsible for [making json file], focusing on [creating html file and structure].
+-   Was responsible for making JSON file, and focusing on creating html file and structure.

 ### Name 3: Robinpreet Kaur

--   Handled [Styles.css file], covering [font styles, background colors and hoverings.].
+-   Handled CSS file, covering font styles, background colors and hoverings.

 ### Name 4: Triumphant Adebayo